couchbaselabs/couchbase-ami/README.md

 it might take a few minutes for AWS to finish building it (moving it out of 'pending' state -- have patience).

+Finally, for an AMI meant for the AWS / ISV Marketplace, grant permission for AWS to access it...

+    grant access to aws # 6795-9333-3241

 # Other Hints:

 If you're doing an updated AMI due to a new software release,